Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Privately, Biden urged Israeli officials to have a plan for humanitarian relief for Palestinian civilians and publicly asked Israel “to agree to the delivery of lifesaving humanitarian assistance to civilians in Gaza.”
 He insisted that aid would have to go to civilians, not Hamas.
 This was after UNRWA had reported that Hamas had stolen fuel and medical supplies (the tweet was subsequently deleted).
 The president said the U.S. would provide $100 million in humanitarian aid.

-Israel reportedly asked for a $10 billion emergency aid package, and former Defense Minister Gantz reportedly told Biden destroying Hamas “could take years.”
+Israel reportedly asked for a $10 billion emergency aid package, and former Defense Minister Gantz reportedly told Biden that destroying Hamas “could take years.”
 Current minister Gallant told the president, “It will be a long and difficult war, and Israel will need U.S. support for a long period.”

-Just before departing Israel, Biden met with families of hostages and missing persons.
+Just before departing Israel, Biden met with the families of hostages and missing persons.
 He stayed long after his aides tried to hustle him to the airport.
 Each group member was given a minute to speak to the president.
 “Biden came to Israel to give us both diplomatic and military backing.
 But in this meeting, the feeling was that he came to give us something more, no less important: a hug,” journalist and resident of Kibbutz Nahal Oz Amir Tibon related.
 “He shared with us the challenge of not giving in to despair or turning sadness into anger.
 There were moments when he wiped a tear from his eye.”

 Biden had originally planned to meet with the leaders of Egypt, Jordan, and the Palestinian Authority, but they all canceled following the bombing of a Gaza hospital that resulted in many civilian casualties.
-Israel was initially blamed, but as the president explains, the hospital was hit by an errant rocket fired by a terrorist group in Gaza, which Israel identified as Palestinian Islamic Jihad.
+Israel was initially blamed, but as the president explains, the hospital was hit by an errant rocket fired by a terrorist group in Gaza, which Israel identified as Palestine Islamic Jihad.

 In a rare nationally televised Oval Office address on October 20, Biden once again expressed America’s steadfast support for Israel in its war with Hamas and announced he would ask Congress to approve a security package that will “sharpen Israel’s qualitative military edge.”
 He also reiterated his admonition for Israel to “operate by the laws of war.”